-The bill amends Section 3-7-19 of the General Laws in Chapter 3-7, which governs "Retail Licenses," by introducing new regulations concerning the issuance of Class B, C, N, and I retail licenses.
-It establishes that licenses for the sale of alcoholic beverages cannot be granted for locations within 200 feet of any public, private, or parochial school or place of worship.
-The bill clarifies that exemptions to this prohibition do not eliminate the rights of neighboring property owners to object to the issuance of a license.
+The bill amends Section 3-7-19 of the General Laws in Chapter 3-7, which governs "Retail Licenses," by introducing new regulations regarding the issuance of Class B, C, N, and I retail licenses.
+It establishes that licenses for the sale of beverages cannot be granted for locations within 200 feet of any public, private, or parochial school or place of worship, and it clarifies that objections from property owners within this distance will prevent the issuance of licenses.

 Statutes affected: 6070: 3-7-19